TNG/momo-scheduler/README.md

 # momo-scheduler <img src="momo_logo.svg" align="right" />

-momo is a light-weight, easy-to-use scheduler that persists jobs in a MongoDB.
+momo is a light-weight, easy-to-use interval-based scheduler that persists jobs in a MongoDB.

+In essence, it provides an easy way to tell your application to "run that job every five minutes".

 ## Features